online-ml/river/README.md

 ```

 Now let's run the model on the dataset in a streaming fashion.
-We will sequentially make predictions and model updates.
-Meanwhile we will update a performance metric to see how well the model is doing.
+We sequentially interleave predictions and model updates.
+Meanwhile, we update a performance metric to see how well the model is doing.

 ```python
 >>> from creme import compose